novayo/LeetCode/0438_Find_All_Anagrams_in_a_String/README.md

 * Memory Usage: 15.1 MB, less than 74.37% of Python3 online submissions for Find All Anagrams in a String.

 > counter

+---

+try_5.py: O(m) / O(1) - where m is the length of the s string

+* Runtime: 204 ms, faster than 36.48% of Python3 online submissions for Find All Anagrams in a String.
+* Memory Usage: 17.6 MB, less than 18.99% of Python3 online submissions for Find All Anagrams in a String.

+> counter